Can the Pope change the Lord's Prayer?

 Dear Mom,

-I wouldn't dare write this letter to anyone but you because no one else would believe it.
-Maybe even you will find it hard but I have got to tell somebody.
+no one else would believe it.
+Maybe even you will find it hard but I have got

 First off, I am in a hospital.
 Now don't worry, ya hear me, don't worry.
 I was wounded but I'm okay you understand.
 Okay.
 The doctor says that I will be up and around in a month.